Ranitomeya benedicta: Morphology

 Ranitomeya benedicta is one of the larger species of thumbnail poison dart frogs.
 It has a red head and a large snout to vent length which helps distinguish it from other Ranitomeya such as the smaller red-backed poison frog.
 Males can reach approximately 16.5 mm in length from snout to vent, while the larger females can reach approximately 18.4 mm with some reaching 20.2 mm.
 Besides their red head they also possess black markings over their eyes which resembles a W-shaped mask and have black colored limbs, dorsum, and venter with a blue reticulated pattern.
 In some populations, however, the reticulated pattern might not appear, instead showing some of the limbs or parts of the dorsum only being uniformly blue.
 While Ranitomeya fantastica might resemble this species, this species contains a head that's clearly red while R. fantastica head contains colors that are closer to a bright orange coloration.

 Habitat

 This frog inhabits lowland primary rainforest and older secondary rainforest.
-It has been observed between 150 and 405 meters above sea level.
+It has been observed between 150 and 405 m above sea level.
 It has been seen in tangled branches and in dead trees on the ground.
 This frog is diurnal and partially terrestrial, though small-scale farmers and loggers have seen the frog jumping away when the trees are felled.